 Applicants must meet the admission requirements of the Graduate School.
-Acceptance into a master's degree program in the Department of Technology Systems is based on satisfactory undergraduate grades, scores on a graduate test including the Graduate Management Admission Test (GMAT), the Graduate Record Examinations (GRE), and the Miller's Analogy Test (MAT), and letters of reference.
+Acceptance into a master's degree program in the Department of Technology Systems is based on satisfactory undergraduate grades and letters of reference.
 Completion of an undergraduate degree in a field related to the desired concentration or significant related technical experience are required for admission.
 The following represents the minimum standards for regular admission into the ECU Graduate School as a degree seeking student.
 Specific programs in the Department may have established higher or additional academic standards for their program(s); these additional requirements are highlighted in each graduate program's section where applicable.
 To qualify for regular admission to a degree program, an applicant must:

 - 1) Hold a baccalaureate degree from a regionally accredited institution or from an approved foreign college/university.
-International Students must have their transcript evaluated by an outside accrediting board designated by ECU's Graduate School - 2) Score at or above the 30th percentile on the GRE or Millers (MAT) standardized admissions test or score an average of the 30th percentile for the combined GRE verbal + quantitative sections. - 3) Have a minimum overall GPA of 2.7 based on a 4.0 scale or a minimum graduate GPA of 3.0 in a completed graduate degree program.
+International Students must have their transcript evaluated by an outside accrediting board designated by ECU's Graduate School - 2) Have a minimum overall GPA of 2.7 based on a 4.0 scale or a minimum graduate GPA of 3.0 in a completed graduate degree program.

 Students with limited technical expertise or a non-related baccalaureate degree are evaluated on a case-by-case basis by each program.
 In some cases, remedial undergraduate courses or additional graduate courses may be required to complement the graduate program.
-For more information on graduate admissions, students should go to: http://www.ecu.edu/gradschool/
+For more information on graduate admissions, students should go to: https://gradschool.ecu.edu/admissions/